 Devein then wash under running cold water, and drain on paper towels.

-Melt butter in 13 x 9 x 2-inch baking dish in the oven.
+Melt butter in a 13 x 9 x 2-inch baking dish in the oven.
 Watch that it doesn’t burn as it melts quickly.

 Add the salt, garlic, and 2 Tablespoon parsley; mix well.

-Arrange the shrimp in a single layer in baking dish.
+Arrange the shrimp in a single layer in a baking dish.